 An Independent Study can provide academically curious, motivated, and well-organized students with a unique opportunity to pursue individualized research for credit.
-Our semester-long Independent Study course (COMM 493) allows you to work one-on-one with a chosen ASC faculty supervisor on a specific Communications-related project.
+Our semester-long Independent Study course, COMM 3999 (formerly 493), allows you to work one-on-one with a chosen ASC faculty supervisor on a specific Communications-related project.

 Successful completion of an Independent Study is not only personally rewarding, it also signals to potential graduate programs or employers that you’re both creative and self-motivated.
 It shows that you’re able to conceive of, explore, and draw conclusions from original research questions.

 Who is Eligible to do an Independent Study?

 - Sophomore or higher standing and GPA of 3.0 or higher is required.